2024-learn/DevOps/DevopsBootcamp/docker/notes.md

   - __Use official docker images as base image__

   - __Use a specific image version not the "latest" that way you do not get different docker image versions which might break stuff.__
-  Fixate the version
+    - Fixate the version

   - __Use a lighter version of the base image like Alpine__
     - images of full blown operating system distro might have more system utilities packaged, hence more tools but you do not need all that in a container.
 These images are heavier with more layers which beats the purpose of containerization which is light weight images.
     - full blown operating system distro images also have higher vulnerability exposures
     - lighter images means less storage space and you can transfer (push, pull) images faster
     - if you do not require any specific utilities in the container, choose leaner and smaller official images

   - __Optimize caching image layers__
     - Image layers: we create images using a dockerfile. each command creates a layer.
     - check docker layers in the image by:
       - `docker history my-app:1.4`
     - docker caches each layer, saved on the local file system.
 If nothing has changed in a layer (or any layers preceding it), it will be re-used from cache
-    - once a layer changes, all the following layers are recreated as well. in other words, when you change one line in the Dockerfile, caches of all the folllowing layers will be busted and invalidated, so ecah layer from that point will be rebuilt.
+    - once a layer changes, all the following layers are recreated as well. in other words, when you change one line in the Dockerfile, caches of all the following layers will be busted and invalidated, so each layer from that point will be rebuilt.
     - Order your commands in the Dockerfile from least to most frequently changing.
     - advantages of caching:
       - faster image building